 Have Questions?
 Contact our Knoxville Truck Accident Lawyer Today

-If you or a loved one been hurt in a serious truck collision caused by a careless driver, the trusted team of attorneys at Greg Coleman Law are ready to help.
+If you or a loved one been hurt in a serious truck collision caused by a careless driver, the trusted team of Knoxville personal injury attorneys at Greg Coleman Law are ready to help.
 We firmly believe that those who caused your injuries should be held responsible for their actions.

 With more than 37 years of combined legal experience, our attorneys can help you fight for the MAXIMUM amount of compensation you deserve.
 We will use our resources and legal knowledge to help guide you through the entire litigation process.
 Our main office is located in Knoxville, Tennessee and we are proud to serve the following areas:

 and many more local towns and cities.
-Dont hesitate to contact our offices today at (865) 247-0080 to schedule your free, no-obligation case consultation.
-Our intake staff members will connect you with one of our lawyers best suited in handling your claim after a few initial questions about your case.
+Do not hesitate to contact our offices today at (865) 247-0080 to schedule your free, no-obligation case consultation.
+Our intake staff members will connect you with one of our truck accident lawyers in Knoxville best suited in handling your claim after a few initial questions about your case.

 If you would prefer to contact us online, fill out the FREE CASE REVIEW form located at the top right hand corner of this page.
 Its 100% free to submit.